artx19/laraloc/README.md

 # Laraloc

-Laraloc are bash scripts for fast set up local laradock environment for your project.
+Laraloc are bash scripts for fast setting up local laradock environment of your project.

 ## Usage

-First clone this repository in same level of your laravel application folder:
+First, clone this repository in same level of your laravel application folder:
 ```
 git clone git@github.com:artx19/laraloc.git
 cd laraloc
 ```

+> WARNING!
+Your application folder must be named `app`

 Now ready to laravel installation:
 ```bash